jennybuh/E-Commerce-Customer-Analysis/README.md

 The primary goals are to:

-- **Identify and Define Customer Segments:** Categorize customers based on their shopping behaviors and preferences from survey data.
+- **Identify and Define Customer Segments:** Categorize customers based on their shopping behaviors and preferences from survey data
-- **Derive Actionable Business Insights:** Analyze the identified segments to provide a comprehensive Customer Lifetime Value (CLV) prediction, enabling efficient resource allocation and tailored strategy development.
+- **Derive Actionable Business Insights:** Analyze the identified segments to provide a comprehensive Customer Lifetime Value (CLV) prediction, enabling efficient resource allocation and tailored strategy development

 **By the end of this analysis, the expectation is to:**